dmkrch/dmkrch.github.io/README.md

 # todo-app (trello-alike app)
 # Dzmitry Karpovich 953503
-# pdf with ux prototype
+# PDF with ux prototype is attached

 This application is for managing tasks
 Tasks are placed on boards, which can be edited as well